Merchandise Trade Balance in Taiwan

 ---|---|---|---|---|---|

-Merchandise exports grow at a faster pace in January
+Merchandise exports increase at a quicker pace in April

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Taiwanese trade projections for the next ten years from a panel of 5 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable trade forecast available for Taiwanese trade.